rwaldron/johnny-five/docs/spark-io.md

 <!--remove-start-->

-# spark-io - Spark Core
+# Led Blink on Spark Core

 Example using Johnny-Five + Spark-io to control a Spark Core device wirelessly.